 Capt.
 Oyster also was with Gen. Sheridan’s forces at the battle of Cedar Creek.
 Where he performed meritorious service.
 He and his men held a knoll against the Confederates and fought off attacks at a distance of only forty yards.
 He was severely wounded in this engagement and after losing more than thirty men, ordered the rest to retire.
 Himself weak from the loss of blood and unable to retreat, was captured by the enemy, but when Gen. Sheridan’s timely arrival from Washington by horseback turned defeat into victory, he was recaptured.

 The battle, though a Union victory, was costly.
 Casualties for the 47th were particularly high.
 C Company’s Sergeant William Pyers, who had prevented the American flag from falling into enemy hands just six months earlier during the Battle of Pleasant Hill was, in the words of his son, C Company Musician Samuel Pyers, “mowed down.”
-Privates Samuel E. Breidinger (a blacksmith from Easton), Thomas J. Bower (an Easton shoemaker) and Lawrence Gatence, who were killed in action.
-Even the 47th’s regimental chaplain, William Rodrock, suffered a near miss as a bullet pierced his cap.
+Privates Samuel E. Breidinger (a blacksmith from Easton), Thomas J. Bower (an Easton shoemaker) and Lawrence Gatence were killed in action.
+Even the 47th’s regimental chaplain, the Rev. William D. C. Rodrock, suffered a near miss as a bullet pierced his cap.

 Still more men, including C Company’s William Fry, were captured and held as POWs.
 Several died in captivity, including many who ended their days at the Confederate Army’s notorious Salisbury, North Carolina prison camp while others were released and continued to fight.
-William Fry was released but, too ill to continue on, was sent home to Sunbury, where he died at the home of his mother a short time later.
+Sgt.
+William Fry of C Company was eventually released but, too ill to continue on, was sent home to Sunbury where, tragically, he died at the home of his mother a short time later.